YunoHost/doc/plug_and_boot.md

 # Plug and boot your server up

 * Plug your server in wired Ethernet **directly to your router**.
-Do not use a wireless connection or  an intermediate router if you want the configuration to be automatic.
+Do not use a wireless connection or  an intermediate router if you want the network configuration to be automatic.

 * Do not forget to **plug a screen** if you want to see how boot is going, and a keyboard if you want to have a **command-line access** to your server.